Litigating at the African Commission on Human and Peoples’ Rights

 Stage 5: Enforcement

-There are no procedures to supervise the implementation of the ACHPR recommendations; however, the Secretariat typically issues correspondence reminding states that have been found to have violated provisions of the African Charter calling upon them to honour their obligations.
+There are no procedures to supervise the implementation of the ACHPR recommendations; however, the Secretariat typically issues correspondence to states that have been found to have violated provisions of the African Charter which calls upon them to honour their obligations.

 Commentary on the contribution of the ACHPR